David Petraeus: Commander of U.S. and ISAF forces in Afghanistan (2010–2011)

 Sources interviewed by Steve Coll were critical of aspects of Petraeus's tenure as ISAF commander.
 Some described Petraeus as being physically exhausted from his previous tours abroad (as well as his recovery from prostate cancer), having a proclivity to see Afghanistan through the prism of his experience in Iraq—to the point of occasionally referring to Afghanistan as "Iraq"—and being slow to react to "green-on-blue" or "insider attacks" by Afghan soldiers against their American partners.
 Petraeus sought to recreate the "Sunni Awakening" in Iraq by offering financial inducements to former Taliban insurgents to integrate into Hamid Karzai's government, but the results were not impressive.

 As commander in Afghanistan, Petraeus joined President Obama as a primary target for Osama bin Laden.
 After his death, documents recovered from bin Laden's compound unveiled a plot to assassinate the two men as they traveled by plane.
 Bin Laden's communications with a top deputy stated, "The reason for concentrating on them is that Obama is the head of infidelity and killing him automatically will make [Vice President] Biden take over the presidency.
 Biden is totally unprepared for that post, which will lead the U.S. into a crisis.
 As for Petraeus, he is the man of the hour ... and killing him would alter the war's path" in Afghanistan.

 In early March 2011, Petraeus made a "rare apology" following a NATO helicopter airstrike under his command that resulted in the deaths of nine Afghan boys and the wounding of a 10th, as they gathered firewood in Eastern Afghanistan.
 In a statement, Petraeus apologized to the members of the Afghan government, the people of Afghanistan, and the surviving family members, and said, "These deaths should have never happened."
 Several journalists and observers noted the humanitarian candor in Petraeus's open regrets.
-Petraeus relinquished command of U.S. and NATO forces in Afghanistan on July 18, 2011.
+Petraeus relinquished command of U.S. and NATO forces in Afghanistan on 18 July 2011.
 He received the Defense Distinguished Service Medal and the NATO Meritorious Service Medal for his service.

-Retirement from the U.S. Army (August 2011)
+Retirement from the U.S. Army (2011)

-Petraeus retired from the U.S. Army on August 31, 2011.
+Petraeus retired from the U.S. Army on 31 August 2011.
 His retirement ceremony was held at Joint Base Myer–Henderson Hall.
 During this ceremony, he was awarded the Army Distinguished Service Medal by Deputy Secretary of Defense William J. Lynn.
 During the ceremony, Lynn noted that Petraeus had played an important role as both a combat leader and strategist in the post-9/11 world.
 Lynn also cited General Petraeus's efforts in current counter insurgency strategy.

 Admiral Michael Mullen, Chairman of the Joint Chiefs of Staff in his remarks compared General Petraeus to Ulysses S. Grant, John J. Pershing, George Marshall and Dwight D. Eisenhower as one of the great battle captains of American history.
 With his four-star rank, Petraeus receives an annual pension of about $220,000.